theQRL/documentation/docs/Use/Wallet/qrl-address-overview.md

 The QRL public address is paired to a private key, which is represented in a few different ways, each are valid to access the wallet and are used to transact with the blockchain.

-A secure source of entropy is used to generate a private key, or seed, which is passed through a secure [_Pseudo-Random Function_ (PRF)](https://crypto.stanford.edu/pbc/notes/crypto/prf.html) to generate a set of pseudo-random keys which generate the merkle tree consisting of many [OTS keys](/build/fundamentals/ots-keys)
+A secure source of entropy is used to generate a private key, or seed, which is passed through a secure [_Pseudo-Random Function_ (PRF)](https://crypto.stanford.edu/pbc/notes/crypto/prf.html) to generate a set of pseudo-random keys which generate the Merkle tree consisting of many [OTS keys](/build/fundamentals/ots-keys)

 The wallet software will re-generate this tree each time an address is opened, giving access to each of the OTS keys available to the given address for signing transactions on-chain.

-A user will likely never see the full merkle tree as it is unnecessary for any user functions.
+A user will likely never see the full Merkle tree as it is unnecessary for any user functions.
 This is also why an address with a larger tree height takes longer to open as the tree is larger which take more computations to work through the PRF.

 :::caution
 Any of the private keys will allow a user full access to the wallet and are considered secret.
 Ensure that at least one of these private keys are stored in a secure location as they are __required__ for access to any funds contained in the address.